DataSQRL/datasqrl.github.io/docs/getting-started/intro/sqrl.md

 ### Time Windows for Grouping

-For the Quickstart tutorial we computed customer spending and savings profiles by week.
+We computed customer spending and savings profiles by week.

 ```sqrl
 Users.spending := SELECT endOfWeek(p.time) AS week,